 What is the submission process like?

-Perspective editors and committee members will provide authors with a decision on their article as well as feedback on an article via email.
+Perspectives editors and committee members will provide authors with a decision on their article as well as feedback on an article via email.
 Authors will always have an opportunity to review the final version of their article before publishing.

 Can Perspectives articles be sponsored?